d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 between these two.
-In the encoder-decoder attention, queries are from the outputs of the previous decoder layer, and the keys and values are from the Transformer encoder outputs.
+In the encoder-decoder attention, queries are from the outputs of the decoder's self-attention sublayer, and the keys and values are from the Transformer encoder outputs.
 In the decoder self-attention,